HTTP2 Protocol: What Is And Its Benefits

 Like I said earlier, with HTTP1.1 a browser requests a site -> server sends a header back -> that header contains a status message and HTML body -> for every file needed to build the site, a single connection has to be opened and closed repeatedly.

 If a piece of this puzzle acts up it can hold up the rest, slowing the process down even further.
 This is called head-of-line blocking and it sucks big time.
 This is one of the many reasons why HTTP1.1 could use an update.

 HTTP2 And Its Benefits For SEO

 There are some things you can do to improve site speed by fine-tuning how your server handles these things, but at its core, HTTP1.1 isn’t a very efficient process.
-HTTP/2 makes this process a lot easier to manage for servers and browsers, therefore drastically speeding things up.
+HTTP/2 makes this process much easier for servers and browsers to manage, drastically speeding things up.
 Keep in mind that the advent of HTTP/2 does not retire HTTP1.1.
 As browsers will still use the old protocol as a fallback.

 Implementing HTTP/2 is fairly easy and your server may be already using it.
 Test it using the tool on the HTTP2.Pro site.
 Ask your hosting provider to see what your options are.
 Also choose a Content Delivery Network, also known as a CDN, that offers a full HTTP/2 solution.